Rachel Wesley is both a video game and a horror enthusiast. She writes horror and designs RPG games of the same genre.

 Released in 2004 in Europe and 2005 in North America and China, Obscure is an incredibly over-looked title.
-It has a fun co-op mode in which two people can play and beat the storyline together.
+It has a couch co-op mode in which two people can play and beat the storyline together.

 There are five playable characters, each with their own unique and useful skill.
-It is worth it to play each of them throughout the game, as they each have different reactions and dialogue for every scene.
+It is worth it to play each of them throughout the game, as they all have different reactions and dialogue for every scene.

 There is something off about the school, though.
-Students disappear in frightening numbers, and as you make your way through, you discover the horrifying truth why.
+Students disappear in alarming numbers, and as you make your way through, you discover the horrifying truth why.
 Now you must save your friends and make it out alive.

 You may never want to attend school again!

 Do yourself a favor, and don't bother playing the second Obscure title.
 It isn't the same type of game at all, and it doesn't flow along with the original.
 It turned out to be very disappointing and made no sense.

 You can find Obscure on Steam for $7.00.